 When two or more people come together to answer a question, interpret some data, examine a particular line of reasoning, or derive a conclusion from other beliefs they share, they are inquiring together.
-Inquiring together, which I also call collaborative inquiry, is a social phenomenon as well as an epistemic phenomenon.
-Collaborative inquiry is a social phenomenon because it involves shared aims between inquirers, shared means to achieve those aims, and certain intentions to follow certain procedures and integrate the ideas and opinions of the other participants.
+Inquiring together, which I also call “collaborative inquiry”, is a social phenomenon as well as an epistemic phenomenon.
+Collaborative inquiry is a social phenomenon because it involves shared aims between inquirers, shared means to achieve those aims, and intentions to follow certain procedures and integrate the ideas and opinions of the other participants.
 It involves reacting and interacting with other persons in order to accomplish the task at hand.
 Collaborative inquiry is an epistemic phenomenon in part because its primary aims are epistemic in nature.
 Inquiry, including asking questions and debating ideas, is performed to obtain knowledge or gain understanding.
 Inquiring with other persons, knowing that each person can benefit from the participation of others, also aims at knowledge or understanding.
 Persons engaged in collaborative inquiry choose to work together because they want to achieve some epistemic goal they share.

 Abstract of Chapter One

-Working with others involves persons making plans that are responsive to the plans of others, forming intentions to work together, and responding to one another in ways that maintain the joint effort.
+Working with others requires making plans that are responsive to the plans of others, forming intentions to act together, and responding to one another in ways that maintain the joint effort.
 Working together to inquire together has these qualities as well, and inquiring together is a pervasive phenomenon, or so I argue in this chapter.
 I first explain how the dissertation as a whole will proceed.
-I then describe a few common cases of people inquiring together, what I will also call “collaborative inquiry”.
+I then describe a few common cases of people inquiring together, what I also call “collaborative inquiry”.
 In relaying these cases, I hope to show that inquiring together is a general and ubiquitous phenomenon, spanning many fields of study, many areas of life, and many kinds of people.
 Once I have cited various cases of collaborative inquiry, I elucidate their similarities, trying to show what it is that makes them instances of the same phenomenon.
 To inquire together, a primary goal or goals must be both epistemic in nature and shared by the participants.
 As well, participants must be open to the views held by each other, responsive to their opinions, and persistently engaged with one another in their means to achieve the goals they share.
-The conclusion of Chapter One is that a certain social and epistemic phenomenon, inquiring together, is commonplace, and some of its characteristics are evident even without detailed analysis.
+The conclusion of Chapter 1 is that a certain social and epistemic phenomenon, inquiring together, is commonplace, and some of its characteristics are evident even without detailed analysis.

 Abstract of Chapter Two